kiedtl/website/src/content/blog/hare.md

 > Hare does not, and will not, support any proprietary operating systems.

 I beg your pardon.
 I take this to mean there will be no macOS or Windows support.
-Excuse me, I understand that proprietary OS's suck, but deliberately choosing not to not support them means you're not going to replace a *fraction* of the C code that's been written out there.
+Look, I understand that proprietary OS's suck, but deliberately choosing not to not support them means you're not going to replace a *fraction* of the C code that's been written out there.
 Hell, a major advantage of using C in the first place is the fact that there are